ChanderG/lam/README.md

 But, wait.
 Abbrevs can do a lot more.
 Did you know that we can call arbitrary elisp from abbrevs?

 If there is a third arg, it is wrapped into a lambda and called after expansion.
+The second arg is expanded first - you may not want to use it in this case.
 ```
 ("sayhi" "" (message "Hi"))
 ```